Cantharellus zangii: Description

+Similar species

 Similar species include the European Cantharellus queletii, but this mushroom can be distinguished by its solid stipe and the lack of cross-veins between the gills.
 Another European species, Craterellus tubaeformis, has a horn-shaped fruit body with depressed caps, and grey or greyish-white gills.

 Habitat and distribution

 The fruit bodies of Cantharellus zangii grow on the ground singly or in groups in mixed forests.
 The predominant trees are Larix potaninii var. macrocarpa and Picea likiangensis.
 The species has been collected from only the type locality and from nearby locales in Shangri-La County (northwestern Yunnan).
 The habitat is subalpine, at elevations of about 3000 m.
 The type locality, Bitahai National Natural Reserve, is a highly biodiverse area and has the highest elevation and highest latitude of all wetland reserves in Yunnan.